 The first thing to think about with social media is where your potential backers might be hanging around.
 Refer back to your the work you did to define your audience and decide where they might be.
 Facebook is a good general place to start, Instagram is great for visuals and LinkedIn is where businesses will be.

 Try to post once a day on each platform you choose.
 Trello is an excellent place to plan your social media too.
-I’ve included my social media Trello board in the Brand Clarity Bundle if you’d like to copy a ready-made template that works.

 One thing that worked really well for me was to create a Facebook event and post all of my project updates in there.
 Each person that expresses interest will receive a notification whenever you post, it’s a really easy way to grab attention.

 Something I’ve discovered since taking part in NatWest Back Her Business is Nikki Clark’s Stories That Sell.
 I so wish I’d known about this incredible product when running my project.
 It’s fantastic!